BREXIT: Businesses, check your EORI number

 The EORI number assigned to your business uses the SIRET number based on the following format: FR + SIRET.

 Obtaining an EORI number

-- If you use a local clearance procedure, please contact the customs office that manages your accreditation.
+- If you use a local clearance procedure, the competent service will be the customs office that manages your accreditation.

-- If you do not use a clearance procedure, please contact the regional customs information centers(PAE) of the Regional Customs Directorate to which you report.
-For example, if your business is based in Lille, contact the PAE of the Lille Regional Directorate.
+- If you do not use a clearance procedure, the competent service will be the regional customs information centers(PAE) of the Regional Customs Directorate to which you report.
+For example, if your business is based in Lille, it will be the PAE of the Lille Regional Directorate.